-With its Seamless European Sky vision, A4E is calling for the creation of a future airspace which seamlessly integrates the different national airspaces under a single operational concept.
-EU Member States will maintain sovereignty of their airspace while cooperating across borders in order to facilitate seamless and more efficient flight operations on behalf of passengers.
+With its Seamless European Sky vision, A4E is calling for the creation of a future airspace that seamlessly integrates the different national airspaces under a single operational concept.
+EU Member States will maintain the sovereignty of their airspace while cooperating across borders in order to facilitate seamless and more efficient flight operations on behalf of passengers.

 “The pressure is on to accelerate the pace of change given the air traffic growth and diversity of air vehicles taking to the skies today and in the coming years.
 This is not something that can be achieved by any one stakeholder alone.
 We as a community need to harness the technologies that are already there to enable a scalable and networked ATM system across Europe,” said Florian Guillermet, Executive Director, SESAR Joint Undertaking — a public-private partnership set up by the European Union and Eurocontrol to modernise air traffic management.

-Participants at the A4E “Vision for Airspace 2025” COO Forum included leaders from across the European aviation industry, including: A4E member airlines and manufacturers, the Civil Air Navigation Services Organisation (CANSO), Eurocontrol, the European Business Aviation Association (EBAA), the European Commission, the International Federation of Air Traffic Controllers’ Associations (IFATCA), SESAR Joint Undertaking (SJU) and many others.
+Participants at the A4E “Vision for Airspace 2025” COO Forum included leaders from across the European aviation industry, including A4E member airlines and manufacturers, the Civil Air Navigation Services Organisation (CANSO), Eurocontrol, the European Business Aviation Association (EBAA), the European Commission, the International Federation of Air Traffic Controllers Associations (IFATCA), SESAR Joint Undertaking (SJU) and many others.

 “IFATCA welcomes the collaborative approach from A4E and other stakeholders at the COO Forum.
 We are convinced that collaboration is the only way forward.
-Such initiatives will enable the significant changes that are needed to improve the performance of the European aviation network,” said Tom Laursen, Executive Vice President Europe, International Federation of Air Traffic Controllers’ Associations.
+Such initiatives will enable the significant changes that are needed to improve the performance of the European aviation network,” said Tom Laursen, Executive Vice President of Europe, International Federation of Air Traffic Controllers’ Associations.

 Notes for Editors